test-spec-tech/bci-notes/ideas.md

 ### 4.3 Participants

 Adults (ages 18–65) with drug-resistant epilepsy undergoing intracranial EEG monitoring for seizure localization, with bilateral hippocampal depth electrodes providing contacts in CA1 and CA3, plus subdural or depth coverage of lateral temporal cortex.
 Target enrollment: n = 15, based on the precedent set by Hampson et al. (2018) who demonstrated significant effects with 8–15 participants.
-Informed consent will be obtained under IRB-approved protocols with specific provisions for the experimental nature of memory stimulation.
+Informed consent will be obtained under IRB-approved protocols with specific provisions for the experimental nature of memory stimulation, addressing the neuroethical considerations detailed in Section 6.4.

 Inclusion criteria: (1) Bilateral hippocampal depth electrode placement with confirmed CA1/CA3 contacts, (2) no seizures in the 24 hours preceding each experimental session, (3) baseline memory performance within 1 SD of age-matched norms on standardized testing.